Hamza-Alwani/CSE3311_Alzheimers/README.md

 ### `npm install`

-Installs all the required dependencies before you can start the localhost
+Installs all the required dependencies before you can start the localhost.

 ### `npm start`